What can we help you find?

 Print this page

 Everyone who’s approaching retirement wants to know how much money they need to save - how much is enough to leave work confidently and then live comfortably?
-Lately, we’ve been seeing $1 million dollars bandied around as the magic number.
+In the past, an arbitrary figure of $1 million dollars was heralded as the magic number.

 So, is $1 million enough?